jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/trends-2020-ii/index.md

-From another perspective, in 2017, [CB Insights](https://www.cbinsights.com/research/cybersecurity-artificial-intelligence-startups-market-map/) published a brief report listing more than 80 cybersecurity companies worldwide using `AI`.
+From another perspective, in 2017, [CB Insights](https://www.cbinsights.com/research/cybersecurity-artificial-intelligence-startups-market-map/) published a brief report listing more than 80 cybersecurity companies worldwide using AI.
 All of this shows apparent growth, and hence, it is indeed a trend.

 At `Fluid Attacks`, we are working on some initiatives using `ML`/`AI` algorithms.
 See, for example, the post [Understanding Program